SPDX-FileCopyrightText: 2024 Red Hat, Inc

 raise AssertionError(

-"Expected message of type {}, but {} was sent".format(
+f"Expected message of type {expected}, but {msg.__class__} was sent"

 )